 A ‘family tree’ is a single fruit tree that features two or more varieties grafted onto the same stem, so some branches may produce red apples, others green.
-Family apple, pear, cherry, and plum trees allow you to grow a wider range of fruit in a small space.
+Family apple (Malus domestica) trees, pear (Pyrus) trees, cherry (Prunus avium) trees, and plum (Prunus) trees allow you to grow a wider range of fruit in a small space.
 Varieties that blossom at the same time are grafted onto the same stem to enable successful pollination.

 This article was first published in the January 2019 edition of Vantage Point Magazine.